I will admit- pressing publish on this blog felt like I was giving a speech while standing naked in a room full of strangers.

 In case you’re new here – quick background…I was a fitness competitor from 2011 -2014 with less than competent coaches.

-I competed in my LAST bikini competition at the end of 2014 and it left my metabolism, hormones and life in a huge mess.
+My LAST bikini competition was at the end of 2014 and it left my metabolism, hormones and life in a huge mess.

 I gained over 20 lbs. in a very short period of time due to binges and neglecting self-care.

 It was incredibly depressing and it took me 2 years to feel like I was out of the dark with my obsessive thoughts about food, my body and feelings of worthlessness tied to my appearance.

 Like any normal human I’ve had my ups and downs since all of that.

 While I no longer feel like my purpose in life is to have a “perfect” body (whatever the hell that means, anyway) I do know that the neglect I had been partaking in at the beginning of 2017 made me feel like shit.
 I wasn’t treating myself in a way that served my highest good.